A LIFE IN TRAVEL

-The Chilean-born actor on his favourite travel memories
+The Kiwi actor shares his favourite travel memories.

 What do you miss most about travel right now?